Aerial view of Ontario Place gazing east toward the city, after 1980, Toronto Archives, S 1465, Fl 0361, Item 0012

 Construction on Ontario Place commenced on March 17, 1969.
 Three islands were built by dumping landfill into the shallow waters at the edge of Lake Ontario, to the south of the Canadian National Exhibition (CNE).
 The islands were connected by bridges and walkways.
 Three old lake freighters were sunk on the southeast side of the park to create a breakwater; behind it was a marina.
 The total size of the grounds was 96 acres, of which 51 were landfill.
 On the islands were five futuristic pods (buildings), designed by architects Craig, Zeilder, and Strong.
 Constructed on steel stilts, the glass and steel structures hovered high above the water.
 They contained displays, multi-media exhibitions, and restaurants.
 Scattered throughout the grounds were boutiques, shops, food kiosks, and pubs.
 Visitors were able to rent paddle boats to navigate the lagoons among the islands.

-The concert venue, named the Forum, had a seating capacity of 3000.
+The concert venue, named the Forum, had a seating capacity of 1500, with another 8000 sitting on the hills that surrounding it on three sides.
 It contained a circular outdoor stage in an amphitheatre that resembled those of ancient Greece.
 However, the one at Ontario Place had a canopied roof.
 Those who were unable to locate seats, sat on the grassy hill surrounding the stage.
 On weekends, the Forum featured continuous entertainment, including bands, dancers and vocal performers.
 The total cost to the Ontario Government to build the park and entertainment centre was $29 million.

 The enormous dome, Cinesphere, which possessed a 19-metre radius, contained a theatre with a seating capacity of 800.
 It was the world’s first permanent IMAX movie theatre, one of the inventors of IMAX being the Toronto filmmaker Graeme Ferguson.
 Cinesphere was similar in appearance to “Spaceship Earth,” built in 1982 at Walt Disney’s Epcot Centre.
 It has been referred to as the world’s biggest golf ball.
 The curved movie screen inside Ontario Place’s Cinesphere was the equivalent in height of a six-storey building.